matthewlong29/PareAndFlourish_Site/_posts/professional-development/2016-11-14-capsule-wardrobe.md

 Pulling up your pants all day is hell.

-Get ready to love every piece in your closet.
-Here’s a guide to help you start a capsule wardrobe full of quality, versatile staples.
+So, here’s a guide to help you start a capsule wardrobe full of quality, versatile staples.

 ### Simple Staples

 There is nothing like the feeling of knowing that you have a pair of black pants in your closet that go with every shirt you own.
-We haven’t yet mastered the morning routine and need to get from t-shirt to business casual in zero to sixty.
-So, having that one piece to build your outfit is key.
+We haven’t yet mastered the morning routine and need to get from sleep t-shirt to business casual in zero to sixty.
+Having that one piece to build your outfit will make a world of difference.

 You’re on a budget.
 Us too.
 Don’t necessarily buy the most expensive piece you can find, but the highest quality piece that you can afford.
-If it’s well taken care of, and great quality, you’ll have it for years.
+If it’s well taken care of, and good quality, you’ll have it for years.
 Keep that in mind and look for timeless pieces.
+A black blazer, for example, is always going to be a wardrobe staple, no matter how old you are.

-A black blazer, for example.
-We’ve put together some must have staples.
+We’ve put together some must-have staples.
 We’re not going to be too specific.
 You’ll find a lot of guides showing you “exactly what you need” to start a capsule.
 Eh, they don’t know your life.
 You do.
 Put a wardrobe together that works for you.

 <div class="row">